ionir-cloud/ionir-labs/README.md

 # ionir-labs
-a Place sharing experiments and cutting edge ideas
+a place sharing experiments and cutting edge ideas in addition to extra content for ionir